Twispay/twispay.github.io/hosted-page.md

 ## How it works?

-The Payment process is done through a POST Request - Response combo between the Merchant and Twispay's Secure API.
+The Payment process is initiated through a HTTP POST Request to the hosted page.
-The process can be broken up into three simples steps:

-Prepare the checkout - Create the Payment Form - Receive the Payment Status
+Prepare the checkout &#8594; Create the Payment Form &#8594; Receive the Payment Status

 ### Prepare the Checkout